Safety on Campus

 All Niagara College staff (including student employees) are required to complete training in AODA upon hire.
 Staff and faculty foster a community of dignity and understanding for all students.

-Niagara College utilizes several different mediums to notify students, employees and community members of emergency situations and safety-related information: NCALERT urgent mass notification system, NC Mobile Safety App, display monitors, internal public announcement systems, and social media (twitter,facebook, website, etc.)
+Niagara College utilizes several different mediums to notify students, employees and community members of important situations on campus: the NCALERT and NCBB Important Notification Systems and the NC Mobile Safety App.
+In addition wall-mounted display monitors, internal public announcement systems, and social media (Twitter, Facebook, website, etc.) are used to disseminate important information, such as on-campus closures due to inclement weather.

 - Related Links: